loktioncode/Chatting_App/README.md

 # Flutter Social App Concept
-Flutter representation of a Social App Concept i found on Uplabs.
+Flutter representation of a chatting App Concept i found on Uplabs.

 Star the repo if you like what you see.